corvocorav/turbo-trigger-tutorial-customer/docs/Customer script tutorial/runasadmin.md

 ---

-title : if the menu launched but the script isnt working
+title : Run the script as Admin
 ---